Matheuscp98/VrfNbiVba/README.md

 In addition to ongoing manuscripts, the following public papers are already available:

+- **A Hybrid Multivariate Normal Boundary Intersection Approach with Post-Optimization Assisted by Mixture Design of Experiments**
+  [In Press]
 - **Nonlinear Multiobjective Optimization of Efficiency Conditions using a CFD-DOE Hybrid Approach: A Practical Application in Centrifugal Fans for Industrial Ovens**
   [Read here](https://www.sciencedirect.com/science/article/pii/S2451904925006900)
 - **Strategies in Decision Making in a Multiobjective Context: Integration of DOE, NBI, and CFD in the Optimization of a Centrifugal Fan**